Use capital letters for proper nouns. Avoid them for common nouns.

 People run into difficulty with capitals because there’s a temptation to use them for important words.
 In business writing people often use capitals as a way of avoiding offending someone or something by implying he or it isn’t important.
 There is also the question of narcissistic capitals.

 New Zealand Prime Minister John Key is correct, but it would be the prime minister’s desk.
+This even applies to the queen.
+No title gets capitals when it is not used as a proper noun.

 In his book Newsman’s English British newspaper editor Harold Evans says;